 Another fun practice activity are the place value puzzles.
 You can laminate and cut these puzzles and use them year after year!
 I like to store my cut out pieces is small sandwich bags and have students work with a partner to complete this activity.
 Students must match a number written in numeral form with a number written in expanded form and written form.

 In this lesson, students practice reading and writing numbers together using the base-ten chart.
-Students may write on the base-ten chart with a dry erase marker and erase to reuse the chart.

 Place Value – I Spy